clowdr-app/clowdr/docs/custom-domains.md

    - If self-hosting Hasura GQL engine, restart it too.
 4. Netlify: Add the additional domain and wait for the SSL certificate to regenerate
-5. Set up a CNAME record to point the custom domain at app.clowdr.org
+5. Set up a CNAME record to point the custom domain at your Netlify instance (or, if in development, Packetriot)
 6. Test that everything works:
    1. Upload a profile picture.
    2. Send a chat message.
 Refresh to see if it's still there.